Frequent Air Travelers

 Passenger injury claims against airlines are subject to strict time limits that vary by jurisdiction and whether your flights were domestic or international.
 For international flights, the Montreal Convention may apply with its own specific deadlines.
 The statute of limitations may begin from a specific fume event date, the date you discovered your illness, or the date you connected your symptoms to air travel.
 Time is critical—contact an attorney immediately to preserve your rights.

 We understand that aerotoxic syndrome may have affected your ability to travel for work, potentially impacting your career and income.
 You should not face financial barriers to seeking justice.
 We represent all aerotoxic syndrome clients on a contingency fee basis—you pay no legal fees unless we win your case.
-Our initial consultation is free and completely confidential.
+Our initial case review is free and comes with no obligation.

 Don't let time run out on your claim.
 Our team is ready to evaluate your case for free.